andymckay/blog/_posts/2019-09-20-fifth-fondo.md

 Last year I dropped 25 minutes off my time and that made me really happy.
 This year my goal was 4 hours.
 This was just an aribtrary number, but it was also based on an attempt to qualify for the 2020 version of this race which is a UCI World Cup Event.

 Up to May I was almost continually running with the <a href="https://www.strava.com/activities/2344462557/overview">BMO Half Marathon</a> in May which I did in 2h 08m.
 In March, April and May I was running up to average of 40km a week.
-I guess I was kind excited by that:
+I guess I was kind excited by that.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">2:08:42 for my first half marathon - woot!
-Next year the full deal. <a href="https://t.co/uwBDROsGSD">pic.twitter.com/uwBDROsGSD</a></p>&mdash; Destroy all cars (@andymckay) <a href="https://twitter.com/andymckay/status/1125131691234811904?ref_src=twsrc%5Etfw">May 5, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Because I focused a lot on running this year, my riding patterns changed a lot.